 Upgrade & Downgrade

 It is recommended that the main TeamCity server and all secondary nodes have the same version.
-However, the main server and the secondary nodes can be running different versions, for example, when the main server is being upgraded.
+In certain cases, the main server and the secondary nodes can be running different versions for a short period, for example, during the minor upgrade of the main server.
 When the versions of the secondary node and the main server are different, the corresponding health report will be displayed on both nodes.

-After the main server is upgraded to a new major version, the secondary nodes will detect that the data has been upgraded, show health reports, and stop processing tasks according to their responsibilities.
-All secondary nodes must be upgraded after the main server upgrade to be able to process tasks.
+All secondary nodes must be upgraded after the main server major upgrade to be able to process tasks.

-To upgrade nodes in a multinode setup, follow these steps:
+To upgrade nodes in a multinode setup to a major version of TeamCity, follow these steps:

 Start the upgrade on the main TeamCity server as usual.